What are sugar alcohols? And how they’re different than sugar

 #5: Oral health

+Last but not least: cavities.
+Sugar causes them, while sugar alcohols prevent them.
 Sugar feeds a nasty bacteria in your mouth called Streptococcus mutans.
 Then plaques develop and cavities form.

 Sugar alcohols like xylitol and erythritol have the opposite effect.
 They suppress the growth of S. mutans, making them favorites of dentists and oral hygienists across the globe.

+One systematic review found xylitol to be “an effective strategy as a self-applied caries preventive agent.”
+(Dental caries is another term for cavities.)
 Erythritol may even be better.
 In one study, children were given candies sweetened with erythritol, xylitol, or sorbitol over three years.
 The results?
-Erythritol had the greatest plaque-reducing power.
+Erythritol had the greatest plaque-reducing power—so even if erythritol proves to be bad for heart health, it could still serve a useful role when used orally and then spat out.

 Sugar vs. Sugar Alcohols

 High sugar diets are bad news.
 They’re a key driver of obesity, inflammation, and chronic disease in the modern world.
+Sugar alcohols are in a separate category.
+They lend sweetness without the metabolic impacts of sugar.

-I believe that sugar alcohols (when tolerated) are a healthier sweetener than sugar.
+I believe that sugar alcohols (when tolerated) are typically a healthier sweetener than sugar.
 But at the end of the day, I also wouldn’t recommend them over other low-carb-friendly sweeteners like stevia or monk fruit.

 That’s why I wrote a guide to the pros and cons of 12 popular sugar substitutes—so you can review the evidence for each of these sugar alternatives and pick the option that best benefits your health.